 - A family member becomes a prodigal

-- Ultimately, a lack of respect, lack of genuine love, and a lack of honor and commitment can wreck major havoc on relationships
+- Ultimately, a lack of respect, genuine love, honor, boundaries, and commitment – and ultimately a lack of good character – can wreck major havoc on relationships and families

 - Lots and lots of other reasons